gugapadilha/miracole-backend/TROUBLESHOOTING.md

 1. **Memory-based fallback**: Added fallback to `RateLimiterMemory` when Redis is not available
 2. **Health check exclusion**: Moved health check endpoint before rate limiting middleware
+3. **Development override**: In development, global and per-route limiters are disabled to prevent 429 during local tests.
+In production they are enabled.

 ### Files Modified
 - `src/middlewares/rateLimit.js` - Added memory-based fallback